unldenis/spigotfly/README.md

 - Download a resource

 ## Installation
+Spigotfly builds can be downloaded in the GitHub release page.
+Alternatively, you could install it using the Cargo package manager.

 `spigotfly` is written in [Rust](https://www.rust-lang.org/), and thus requires the Rust toolchain to compile.
 Follow the instructions at <https://www.rust-lang.org/tools/install> to install the toolchain.
 Once that is complete, execute the following command: